SigmaHQ/pySigma-backend-crowdstrike/README.md

 # pySigma CrowdStrike Processing Pipeline

 This is the CrowdStrike backend for pySigma.
-It provides the package `sigma.backends.logscale` with the `LogScaleBackend` class.
+It provides the package `sigma.backends.crowdstrike` with the `LogScaleBackend` class.

 Further it contains the following processing pipelines:
 - `crowdstrike_fdr_pipeline` which was mainly written for the Falcon data Replicator data but Splunk queries should work in the legacy CrowdStrike Splunk